godzilla-reject/Mage-Metal_Backup/Player-Facing Rules/Character Creation/Mages/Other Perks/General/Battlemage.md

 > | **Type:** | `=this.Type`  |
 > | **Requirements:** |*Expert in a Melee weaponry proficiency* |
 > ## Details:
 > You can use any melee weapons as a spellcasting catalyst, including conjured ones.
-Additionally, any spell you cast that would conjure a weapon no longer requires a catalyst and gains the [[Flash]] trait.
+Additionally, any spell you cast that would conjure a weapon no longer requires a catalyst or material, and gains the [[Flash]] trait.